Skip to content

 &application=SmartPot

-A standalone noaa-tides MCP server is in development as a companion tool for working with NOAA CO-OPS tide data outside the SmartPot phone app.
-This server wraps the same NOAA API endpoints and is intended for desktop-side analysis, fleet planning, and development workflows.
-It is not a dependency of the SmartPot system itself — the phone app handles all tide queries at runtime.
+The mcnoaa-tides MCP server is a standalone companion tool for working with NOAA CO-OPS tide data outside the SmartPot deck tablet app.
+It wraps the same NOAA API endpoints and is built for desktop-side analysis, fleet planning, and development workflows.
+It is not a runtime dependency of the SmartPot system — the tablet app handles all tide queries at runtime — but it provides the tooling for tidal analysis during development and post-hoc catch correlation.

 AlertTriggerAction